cmyster/fakeoid/README.md

   * Agent 2 works to streamline the request so an LLM can understand it better.
   * Agent 3 creates the plan and folder/file structure for the project.
   * Agent 4 generates the code.
-  * Agent 5 tries to generate automatic tests.
+  * Agent 5 breakes down testing tasks.
-  * Agent 6 checks that a final product works and acts as designed.
+  * Agent 6.1 knows what the tool does but does not see the code - blackbox testing.
+  * Agent 6.2 doesn't know what the tool does and only sees code - whitebox testing.
+  * Agent 7 verifies that the end result is inline with the task.

-  Between agents 4 and 6 a loop would start with fixes and changes as long as agents 5 and 6 are not happy.
+  Between agents 4 and 7 a loop would start with fixes and changes as long as agents 5,6 and 7 are not happy.